Chess Variants

 - If your opponent can only make n legal moves on their turn, then you can only take n - 1 bonus moves on your turn.

 For example, Player 1 takes their 1 default move plus 2 bonus moves.
 Player 2 takes their 3 default moves plus 3 bonus moves.
 Player 1 takes their 4 default moves plus 0 bonus moves.
-Player 2 takes their 1 default move plus 1 bonus moves.
+Player 2 takes their 1 default move plus 1 bonus move.
 And so on.